LD4P/arm/README.md

 Adoption, maintenance, and use of these ontologies will be determined by RBMS-BSC and ARLIS CAC following initial development and assessment.

-*NOTE*: this work is continued/replaced by work hosted on: https://github.com/Art-and-Rare-Materials-BF-Ext/ARM-ontology/

 <a name="news">News</a>
 -------------